 4. Animal Kingdom (Walt Disney World)

 This may be the surprise on my list but longtime readers know how much I adore Animal Kingdom.
-The park has only become greater in recent years, adding Pandora and nighttime entertainment (and hours) to its lineup.
+The park has only excelled in recent years, adding Pandora and nighttime entertainment (and additional hours) to its lineup.
 Animal Kingdom has a sense of exploration that is only matched by DisneySea and it’s environments are mesmerizing.
-I’ll acknowledge the large dinosaur in the room and that the park could use a few more attractions.
+I’ll acknowledge the large dinosaur (DinoLand) in the room and that the park could use a few more attractions.
 Even with those issues, Animal Kingdom is Disney’s most beautiful park stateside, both in terms of aesthetic and story.